" /> " />

 Saline Injections using the Digital Permanent Makeup Machine.

 This is the easiest solution to try to achieve a removal with very little risk of scarring or hypo or hyper pigmenting.
+Using the

 PERMANENT MAKEUP CREATIONS